filemakerstandards/fmpstandards/config/README.md

 - The tag **#\_FMI_0** in `<TagList>#_FMI_0 </TagList>` (note the exta space, it's required) is a setting that means the field will NOT be added to the default layout created by Claris/FileMaker.

 - With CP/FMP (Claris Pro/FileMaker Pro 19+) you can use the **Save a Copy as XML...** menu option under the **Tools** menu to access the XML of defined fields.

+## ReleaseDebugOn.txt

+This configuration file is used for debugging and testing purposes.
+It will collect a log of the calls made between a client and server.
+The file can be used on either the client or server or both.
+Various settings will only have effect on certain platforms (as indicated within the file).
+See the documentation within the file for more information.

+**Developer notes:**

+- The file must exist in a specific location and be named exactly as presented.
+- Enable/disable the file by simply changing the extension between **.txt** and **.off** or simply appending/removing .off to the end of the file name (restart required).
+- Performance WILL be impacted based on the extra collection of data.
+- Mac OS users can use **Console app** and clear results while watching individual actions.